 The health and safety of our students, faculty, and staff is our top priority.
 Visit this webpage for resources and additional information.

-Due to uncontrolled outbreaks, we ask that if you travel to any of these countries, have been exposed to anyone who recently traveled to these countries, or are in contact with anyone who you believe may have the coronavirus, you should self-quarantine for 14 days and contact your supervisor.
+- Those who have been exposed to anyone who recently traveled to those countries or who has been in contact with anyone who you believe may have the coronavirus should also self-quarantine for 14 days and contact the individuals listed above.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after coughing, sneezing, or blowing your nose.
 Use an alcohol-based hand sanitizer if soap and water are not available.

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your cough or sneeze with a tissue and then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces.

 Remember, it is possible to contract the highly contagious coronavirus from someone before they show any symptoms, which include: